mattheaphy/actxps/README.md

 ### `autoplot()` and `autotable()`

-The `autoplot()` and `autotable()` functions can be used to create pre-built visualizations and summary tables.
+The `autoplot()` and `autotable()` functions can be used to create prebuilt visualizations and summary tables.

 ``` r